mellow-hype/docker-collection/tools/claude-docker/README.md

 ### Persist Configuration

-The `docker-compose.yml` includes a named volume (`claude-config`) that persists Claude Code configuration at `/home/ubuntu/.config` across container restarts.
+The `docker-compose.yml` includes a named volume (`claude-config`) that persists Claude Code configuration across container restarts.
 When using `clauded.sh`, configuration is persisted via bind-mounts to the config directory instead.

 ## Troubleshooting

 ### Permission Issues
 If you have permission issues with mounted files:
-- The container runs as the `ubuntu` user (not root) with passwordless sudo
+- The container runs as a non-root user (`ubuntu` by default, or the value of `DOCKUSER`) with passwordless sudo
 - Ensure the files are readable on your host system
 - Consider adding user mapping in docker-compose.yml if UID/GID mismatches cause issues